ognistik/kiki-ai-workflow/README.md

   <img width="600" src="Kiki/assets/images/screenshot07.jpg">
 </p>

 *Note: When you resume chats using Alfred's Universal Action, your previous messages and system role will be retained, but all other settings will be based on Kiki's default configuration.
-For maximum flexibility, it is recommended to use the Markdown Chat feature.*
+You can select a model with the FN + SHIFT modifiers, but for maximum flexibility, it is recommended to use the Markdown Chat feature.*

 ---
 ## ADVANCED